-(a) The species that are given are having an equal number of electrons i.e. 10 electrons.
-So, they are isoelectronic species.
+(a) The given species has an equal number of electrons i.e. 10 electrons.
+Hence, they are isoelectronic species.

-(b) Arrangement of the given ions according to their increasing order of ionic radii is:
+(b) The arrangement of the given species in order of their increasing ionic radii is as follows:

 Q-14) What is the significance of the terms — ‘isolated gaseous atom’ and ‘ground state’ while defining the ionization enthalpy and electron gain enthalpy?